Mariners turn in signature performance in 9-3 loss to the Angels

 (This is the part where the Mariners’ pitching falters.)

+“Even though today’s result wasn’t what I wanted, I felt like I was throwing pretty well and my fastball had some good run on it,” said Kikuchi (L, 4-7), who entered the game with a 5.01 ERA.
+“Moving forward, I do have to work more on my fastball and curveball mix.”

 Then things got weird.
-Dustin Garneau sent a sharp ground ball down the third base line, and after bobbling it Kyle Seager’s throw across the diamond was not in time.
+Dustin Garneau sent a sharp ground ball down the third-base line, and after bobbling it, Kyle Seager’s throw across the diamond was not in time.
 Then Luis Rengifo smacked a tailing blooper into shallow right field; Domingo Santana slid and the ball banked off the web of his glove, caroming into the corner for an RBI triple.
 Then David Fletcher dropped a swinging bunt dribbler to third; Seager’s throw was again a step late and Rengifo scored the Angels’ fourth run of the inning.

 (This is the part where the Mariners’ defense disappoints.)

 Then, in the bottom of the inning, Seattle catcher Tom Murphy cracked a double over Upton’s head in left field that should have scored Tim Beckham from first.
-It didn’t, because the ball took a hard bounce on the warning track and hopped cruelly over the wall for a ground rule double.
+It didn’t, because the ball took a hard bounce on the warning track and hopped cruelly over the wall for a ground-rule double.

 (This is the part where the Mariners can’t catch a break.)